ermlikeyeah/ermlikeyeah.github.io/_posts/2020-08-02-run-note-for-july-2020.markdown

 #### Highlights

 * Towards the end of the month I felt I was starting to have some good pace going again and over distance too, which [this Sunday run](https://www.strava.com/activities/3786878726) felt the culmination of.
-Felt reassuring after the knock the leg injury caused.
+Felt reassuring after the knock the leg injury caused
 * A [weekday lunchtime run](https://www.strava.com/activities/3790043636) out along the canal and back along the Aire
 * [Heading out through Wrose and Eccleshill](https://www.strava.com/activities/3751920954)
 * Just [the one session running round the school pitches](https://www.strava.com/activities/3725144428) this month, but early morning and listening to Chris Hawkins was a good combo